alth4669/Thompson_CSCI2270_FinalProject/README_FinalProject.txt

 When the program launches successfully, the user will be prompted by a welcome message and asked to input a starting location.
 It is important to note that you cannot progress any further than this prompt unless you enter a valid city.
 Valid cities will be the city names listed in the text file.
 Once you have successfully specified a starting location, you will be prompted with a very intuitive menu interface with multiple options available.
-Simple input the integer value of the option you want to select.
+Simply input the integer value of the option you want to select.

 Dependencies: